 assert

 The assert utility validates conditions during runtime.
 If a condition (or any condition in a list) is false, it throws a customizable error.
-It features advanced debugging options, support for various error types, and a "bypass" mode for soft warnings.
+It supports advanced debugging options and custom error types.

 Source Code